Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-Battery-powered coffee brewing, probably not something you often hear.
+Battery-powered coffee brewing, is probably not something you often hear.
 But, for hikers and those exploring the great outdoors, a cordless battery-operated coffee maker is a piece of kit that can be extremely hard to find in retail stores.

 It’s not something big brand manufacturers typically focus their efforts on due to the small niche market and low demand.